 - Magistrate: competition opened after a M1 in law, 31 monthe in the “Ecole Nationale de Magistrature (ENM)”

-Download a desciptive document in English : Health studies in France
+More information in the Campus France website : Health studies in France

 - Medecine: 9 to 11 years